The Hidden Staircase

 The Hidden Staircase is the second volume in the Nancy Drew Mystery Stories series written under the pseudonym Carolyn Keene, published in 1930 and revised in 1959.
 The original text was written by Mildred Wirt Benson, and she has said that it is her personal favorite of the Nancy Drew Books she wrote.

 The novel was adapted as a Warner Bros. film, Nancy Drew and the Hidden Staircase, in 1939.
 Another adaptation of the book from Warner Bros. was released on March 15, 2019.

 Summaries

-1930 edition
+1930 original edition, 25 chapters

 At the beginning of the original edition of The Hidden Staircase Nancy is home alone while her father and their housekeeper, Hannah Gruen, are both out for the day.
 The doorbell rings and Nancy is introduced to the "rude visitor," Nathan Gombet, who has come to see Carson Drew about some papers.
 When his persistence irritates and insults Nancy, she grows impatient and angrily tells him to leave and threatens to call the police.